NATO EPVAT testing: Proofing

 Unlike the civilian C.I.P. test procedures NATO EPVAT testing procedures for the "NATO chamberings" (besides 9×19mm) require the pressure sensor or transducer to be mounted ahead of the case mouth.
 The advantage of this mounting position is that there is no need to drill the cartridge case to mount the transducer.
 Drilling prior to firing is always a time-consuming process (fast quality control and feedback to production is essential during the ammunition manufacturing process).
 The disadvantage of this mount is that the pressure rises much faster than in a drilled cartridge case.
-This causes high frequency oscillations of the pressure sensor (approx 200 kHz for a Kistler 6215 transducer) and this requires electronic filtering with the drawback that filtering also affects the lower harmonics where a peak is found causing a slight error in the measurement.
-This slight error is not always well mastered and this causes a lot of discussion about the filter order, cutoff frequency and its type (Bessel or Butterworth).
+This causes high frequency oscillations of the pressure sensor (approximately 200 kHz for a Kistler 6215 transducer), which requires electronic filtering with the drawback that filtering also affects the lower harmonics where a peak is found, causing a slight error in the measurement.
+This slight error is not always well understood, which causes significant discussion about the filter order, cutoff frequency, and type (Bessel or Butterworth).

 Since NATO EPVAT uses technically differing proof test standards than SAAMI and C.I.P. do, EPVAT pressures cannot be directly compared with SAAMI and C.I.P. pressures.